PSHE & RSE

 Relationships and Sex Education (RSE)

 In September 2020 the teaching of Relationship Education became compulsory in primary schools, although many schools like Dundry have been teaching this for a while.
 It is important for children to be taught the building blocks of how to form healthy relationships.
-For the past two years at Dundry we have used a scheme called Jigsaw to help us teach children about relationships in an age-appropriate way.
+At Dundry we use a scheme of learning called Jigsaw to help us teach children about relationships in an age-appropriate way.
 The Jigsaw scheme also introduces children to how their bodies are changing inside and out as they grow up, teaching children how to stay healthy and, as they progress into key stage 2, what to expect in puberty.
-When children are in Year 6 the lessons also teach children about how babies are conceived and how they are born.

-Below links to two documents that I hope you will find helpful:
+Below links to two documents that you will find helpful:

 If you have any questions or concerns please do not hesitate to contact Mrs Maggs or Mrs Warren our PSHE lead teacher.Contact Us